sara-nl/EAR-harvest-heterogenous-energy-plugin/src/global_manager/README.md

 EAR includes service files to be used to start/stop the components.
 Global Manager can be started with the $ETCDIR/systemd/eargmd.service file.
 By executing the traditional "make install" command, EAR service files are copied in the /etc/systemd/system folder.

-sudo systemctl start eargmd --> will start the service sudo systemctl stop eargmd --> will stop the service sudo systemctl reload eargmd --> will force to reload the configuration
+sudo systemctl start eargmd --> will start the service
+</br>sudo systemctl stop eargmd --> will stop the service
+</br>sudo systemctl reload eargmd --> will force to reload the configuration

 Customize installation
 ----------------------